New here? Start with the complete side hustle guide →

 Choose the Right Profile Name

-Avoid stuffing keywords into your name — Pinterest has cracked down on this and it looks unprofessional.
+Don’t stuff keywords into your name.
+Pinterest has cracked down on it and it looks unprofessional.
 “Lee | Side Hustle & Blogging Tips” is fine.
 “Pinterest Traffic Blog SEO Side Hustle Money Online” is not.

 Write a Keyword-Rich Bio